wooorm/is-word-character/readme.md

 ## API

-This package exports the following identifiers: `isWordCharacter`.
+This package exports the following identifier: `isWordCharacter`.
 There is no default export.

 ### `isWordCharacter(character|code)`